Blunk-electronic/ET/script_command_set.md

 ## SUBMODULES
 Submodules are always instantiated from a generic module.
 On instantiation the submodule is given an instance name.
+To edit a submodule the generic module (the file with extension *.mod) must be edited.

 ### ADDING
 ```